 Effective January 1, 2017, wastewater rates increased by 3.5%, water rates by 5%, and storm water rates by 3.5%.
 These rate increases are part of a series of multi-year increases adopted by the City Council in 2015 to cover the costs of replacing aging infrastructure, regulatory requirements, and to keep up with growth demands.
-The adopted increases are a result of a 2015 Utility Rate Study that took into consideration the operating costs, capital needs, and regulatory requirements of the three utilities.
+The adopted increases are a result of a 2015 Utility Rate Study (PDF) that took into consideration the operating costs, capital needs, and regulatory requirements of the three utilities.
 The rate study also evaluated and recommended substantial increases in the fees for new utility connections (new construction).
-The ordinances adopting the multi-year utility rate increases are listed below:

 Some examples of the capital projects being funded by the City’s utilities include but are not limited to the following:

 - The wastewater treatment plant operational and capacity improvements.

 - Replacement of various aging asbestos-cement water mains.